anastasiia-ria/pizza-parlor/README.md

 listOfPizzas.deletePizza(2);
 Expected Output: true

+Describe: ListOfPizzas.prototype.checkIfEmpty

+Test: "it will reutn true if there are no pizzas in the pizzas list"
+Code:
+let listOfPizzas = new ListOfPizzas();
+listOfPizzas.checkIfEmpty();
+Expected Output: true

 Describe: Customer()

 Test: "It should return a Customer object with two properties for name, street, city, and zipcode"
 Code:
 const myCustomer = new Customer("name", "street", "city", "zipcode");